 Contemporary English fine artist.
 Working with photography, sewn painted textiles, printmaking, digital image and text.

 This award nominated artists exhibits both nationally and internationally.
-Much of her work centres around her experience of being a cis gendered women from a feminist perspective.
-A small selection of work is shown here.
+Much of her work centres around her experience of being a cis-gendered women from a feminist perspective and ecology.

 Current Art Exhibitions and Artists Publications for 2020-2022